xNaaro/vulnerable_python/README.md

 # Vulnerable Python server
 ## Description

-This project aims to be educational about Python desaralization and common vulnerabilities.
+This project aims to be educational about Python deseralization and common vulnerabilities.
 Will provide an different rest URL path for each of the security issues.

 ## Usage